 Paul Lester – Head of Maths

 Hello.
 My name is Paul Lester and I teach mathematics – ‘the only subject that counts’.
 I am one of the chosen few insomuch as I was born and raised in the great city of Manchester.
 However, I have spent the last couple of years teaching in northern Cyprus; so I am one of the few Englishmen that have come to Murcia in search of a cooler climate.
 I came into teaching relatively late in life, after exhausting all other career options (and when it became apparent that Everton were not interested in having me play for them)!
 I worked for a year as a teaching assistant to gain some experience and then, having fallen in love with the teaching profession, I began my teacher training.
 Having originally gained a degree in Mathematics from the Open University, I went on to study towards a PGCE in Secondary Mathematics at Manchester Metropolitan University.
 My first two schools were both in Manchester, which I thoroughly enjoyed, but the draw of warm weather, sandy beaches and deep, blue seas became too great and I moved to Kyrenia in northern Cyprus.
 I am now looking forward to continuing my teaching tour of the Mediterranean at King’s College.
 Outside of school I like to keep active by going to the gym or playing a variety of sports.
 I have also adopted Cartagena CF as my Spanish team and so I will go along to cheer on the ‘Albinegros’ as often as possible.
 I also like quizzes, books, rock/indie music, yoga, eating tapas, Countdown and days when I don’t need to wear a tie.

+Lucy Williams studied Graphic Design at Exeter School of Art before working in London as a Designer on the refurb of the National Maritime Museum in Greenwich.
+After training in TEFOL and a short spell teaching a range of nationalities, she decided teaching was her thing and trained to be an Art teacher, completing a PGCE at UWIC in Cardiff.
 She taught in several secondary schools in Wales before moving back to Shropshire where she settled for 16 years.
 She became Head of Art and transformed the art department into a multi disciplinary facility, offering graphics, sculpture, textiles, photography and ceramics and for the past 10 years she was Deputy Headteacher alongside this role.
 Time came to try something new, to venture to sunnier climates and a better quality of life where she could channel her creative energy into teaching art full time again and fulfil a lifelong ambition of teaching abroad.

 My name is Josh Turner, and I am delighted to be teaching Mathematics at King’s College Murcia.
-I am from Hastings on the south coast of England, but have previously lived in Beijing where I was employed as a Teaching Assistant, and in Paris where I had the opportunity to work for a kid’s outdoor adventure company.
+I am from Hastings on the south coast of England, but have previously lived in Beijing where I was employed as a Teaching Assistant, and in Paris where I had the opportunity to work for a children’s outdoor adventure company.
 Following my graduation from Durham University, I worked in London as a Project Manager for a technology consultancy, and co-founded an educational charity.
 My passion for education led me to complete the two-year Teach First programme in the North East of England, and following this I taught in an Outstanding school in East London, where I led on Key Stage 5 Mathematics.
 I am excited to be joining such a dynamic and respected school in such a wonderful area of Spain.
 I look forward to the challenge of improving my Spanish speaking skills also!
 Outside of teaching, I love playing football, tennis, cycling, playing guitar and piano, reading and writing and graphic design.

 ¡Hola a todos!
 My name is Melissa and I was born and bred in Northern Ireland before moving to Durham to complete my undergraduate degree in French & Spanish and later my PGCE.
 I spent the first two years of my teaching life in the North East of England and then moved to London to take on the role of KS3 Coordinator for languages at an Academy near Ilford.
 Having spent a year living in Spain as part of my year abroad at University, I always hoped that I would one day return.
 I am thrilled to be moving to Spain to take on a new role at King’s College and I am looking forward to developing my pedagogy.
 In my spare time, I am passionate about all things creative including photography, writing and painting.
 I also enjoy travel, healthy eating and yoga and cannot wait to further these passions whilst living in Spain.